paradocs/Pluto.Edu/README.md

 `subject.medianAge.contributor.nbType`

   subject may have camel case subheadings
-  contributor will be an attributin to the original
+  contributor will be an attribution to the original
   contributorParadocs will be a modification

  Examples:
+`engStoryTellingChain.7.paradocs.select.jl`
 `engNounVerb.8.paradocs.completion.jl`
-`mathAlgebra.12.paradocs.multchoice.jl`
+`engPartsOfSpeech.8.paradocs.label.jl`
+`mathFunctionsObjects.9.paradocs.demo.j`
+`mathAlgebraInequalities.12.paradocs.multchoice.jl`
+`artDigitalSymmetry.10.paradocs.jl`
+`artDigitalAuthenticityBlockChain.16.paradocs.jl`